Cargill/splinter-docs/community/error_handling_best_practices.md

 Many errors which occur can be captured by a relatively small set of reusable errors.
 A few examples of reusable errors include:

-* `ConstraintVioliationError` - an error which occurs when a database constraint prevents an update from occurring
+* `ConstraintViolationError` - an error which occurs when a database constraint prevents an update from occurring
 * `InternalError` - an error returned when a failure occurred within the function but the failure is due to an internal implementation detail of the